ATOMNFT/Marauder-T-display-TTGO/README.md

 | • Evil Portal storage adjustment           | Moves all portals into a folder instead of root of SD card
 | • (1/13/25) Added Deep Sleep/off Mode      | Allows T-Display to be shutdown by putting the device into deep sleep                                                                                                           |

-## Fixes 1/13/25
-- Adjusted channel hop time back to 1 second.
-- Fixed EP not populating the portal on target after succesful connection.

 ---